 City Council Liaison: Councilmember Kiki Miller

 The Historic Preservation Commission will meet at least four times a year; however, the full commission and subcommittees may meet more frequently.
-When the commission does meet, the meetings will take place on the 4th Thursday of that month starting at 4 p.m. and will be held in Conference Room #6 at
+When the commission does meet, the meetings will take place on the 4th Thursday of that month starting at 4 p.m. and are currently being held virtually on Zoom in response to COVID-19.

 Historic Preservation CLG Grant Award FY2020